CPUjoker303/netlify2.0/content/posts/activity-tracker-for-tweens-best-buy.md

 ![Garmin vivofit Jr 2 Marvel](/uploads/garmin-vivofit-jr-2-marvel.jpg "Garmin vivofit Jr 2 Marvel")

 Next one Vivofit Jr 2 Marvel review, watch for tracking fitness and activity, and Marvel Spider-Man black colour design looks brilliant.
 This fitness and activity tracker has a very adjustable band, which is made of silicone-like material.
 About this tracker, the central fact is that it has a customizable colour screen, which your kids enjoy it very well.
-This budget smartwatch comes with a user-replaceable battery that lasts easily one year, and no recharging is needed one year, and it requires 1 CR2 battery.

-This clip-on fitness tracker watch is water-resistant and comes with swim-friendly features, which means when tweens are playing in the water or swimming, it will not affect a watch.
+This budget smartwatch comes with a user-replaceable battery that lasts easily one year, and no recharging is needed one year, and it requires 1 CR2 battery.This clip-on fitness tracker watch is water-resistant and comes with swim-friendly features, which means when tweens are playing in the water or swimming, it will not affect a watch.

 The health gadget is straightforward to connect with your phone, and if we talk about battery timing, this fitness tracker has long battery timing.
 This Garmin fitness watch will count estimate steps, and you can check all activity on your phone quickly.
 If we talk about the mobile application, It is not just for the kids to enjoy; it is used to manage fitness tracker only.

 The display screen size of this smart gadget is 0.61 Inches, and the wrist band looks great and seems durable.
 Parents can easily view activities, chore data, responsibilities, and much more by syncing with android, ios devices.
 If we look at the design, The Gramin Vivofit Jr 2 Marvel Spider-Man black for those kids who love to watch a spider-man cartoon.

 Gramin Vivofit Jr 2 has scheduled alerts parent application, which reminds your kid to brush their teeth, finish the homework on time; and your kids will love this fitness tracker band; they will get excited to see how many steps they take per day.
 The fitness tracker band will motivate your kids to achieve active goals and is the best activity tracker for tweens.

+The Gramin Vivofit Jr 2 provides many challenges like Toe-to-Toe step challenges and one-on-one challenges that will let kids sync with friends to challenge and compete with each other.

+Once the challenge completes, the kids will see their total number of steps and challenge each other to win.
+You can download the Toe-to-Toe Connect IQ application.
+It is a challenging app for a compatible device and let your kids set competition.

+It is not a GPS tracker; it is just a fitness tracker that tracks your kid's health & fitness.
+You can also get messages and notification alerts by connecting with an application on your device.
+It is very easy to use and of very excellent quality.
+Kids can connect with friends and family with the Garmin app and stay connected.

+You can gift this health and fitness tracker to your kids.
+Your kids love this fitness tracker, and they count their footsteps on a daily basis.
+They challenge each other on a daily basis.
+This health and fitness tracker will help your kids to improve their fitness.
+Gramin is manufacturing an excellent activity tracker for tweens.

 #### Specifications